JuliaML/MLDataPattern.jl/docs/introduction/design.rst

 This section will serve as a documentation of how and why specific parts of MLDataPattern was designed the way it is.
-As such it is *not* a user's guide, but instead a discussion is intended to inform potential contributors and users of why things are the way they are currently.
+As such it is *not* a user's guide, but instead a discussion intended to inform potential contributors and users of why things are the way they are currently.